PoliticalGraveyard.com

 Osborne, Michael D. — also known as "Oz" — of Glade Spring, Washington County, Va.
 Republican candidate for U.S. Representative from Virginia 9th District, 2000; Independent candidate for Virginia state house of delegates 5th District, 2011.
 Still living as of 2011.

 Osborne, Noel B. — of Lenawee County, Mich.
 Democrat.
-Candidate in primary for delegate to Michigan state constitutional convention from Lenawee County, 1961.
+Candidate for delegate to Michigan state constitutional convention from Lenawee County, 1961.
 Still living as of 1961.

 Osborne, Paul — of Wilkesboro, Wilkes County, N.C.
 Republican.
 Delegate to Republican National Convention from North Carolina, 1960.
 Still living as of 1960.